microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ## Updating catalog-api to use the AAD-integration

-So far, you were using a Connection String to connect to the Azure Cache for Redis resource.
+So far, you were using a Connection String to connect to the Azure Managed Redis resource.

 Connections are currently established using the following code: